Welcome to the latest edition of The Road to Zero Report

 Vans minimum range

-HGVs reporting efficiency of greater than 1 mi/kWh have increased to 67% from 33% in 2023 [Manufacturer specs, Ricardo analysis].
+HGVs reporting efficiency of greater than 1 mi/kWh have marginally decreased to 50% from 67% in 2024.
+This reflects the entry to market of several artic models with lower efficiency.
+[EV Database, Manufacturer specs, Ricardo analysis]

-Vans minimum range – 15 of the top 35 selling electric van models had a range greater than 200 miles, an increase from 7 models in 2023.
-However, real-world range is significantly reduced when considering payload and temperature [Manufacturer specs].
+Vans minimum range – 17 (57%) of the most popular van models (covering 99% of market sales) had a range greater than 200 miles, an increase from 15 models (43%) in 2024.
+However, real-world range is significantly reduced when considering payload and temperature, and high range models remain unaffordable for many operators [Manufacturer specs].

 ZEV Product Satisfaction